23 Impressive Castles in Berlin (And Nearby)

 Berlin Travel Resources

-I want you to have the best trip to Berlin, and hopefully this list of amazing castles in Berlin helps.
+I want you to have the best trip to Berlin, and hopefully this list of amazing palaces and castles in Berlin helps.
 But there are lots more tips on the site!

 - 101 Best Things to do in Berlin